 5 Causes of White Spots on Teeth

-There are a lot of ways that Manhattan Beach residents can develop white spots on their teeth.
+There are a lot of ways that Redondo Beach residents can develop white spots on their teeth.
 Most people don’t pay attention to white spots because they aren’t as noticeable as brown spots, and aren’t typically as unattractive.
 However, it’s important to pay attention to any spots on your teeth that aren’t your natural.
 The reason for this is because any discoloration on your teeth usually signifies a problem.

 At Redondo Beach Dental Group, we emphasize having strong, healthy beautiful teeth.
-To ensure this, we recommend having normal check-ups and appointments with your local Manhattan Beach dentist.
+To ensure this, we recommend having normal check-ups and appointments with your local Redondo Beach dentist.
 When it comes to white spots, usually the problem can be detected before it becomes unmanageable.
 Our patients typically have concerns about their teeth and how they can avoid these discolored spots.
 Although teeth whitening is always an option, it’s best to use preventive care when it comes to your teeth.
 We’ve come up with a few of the most common causes of white spots and how to avoid them: